-The Barbican Centre’s new exhibition relays the life and works of visionary influencer Jean-Michel Basquiat.
+The Barbican Centre’s new exhibition, Boom for Real, relays the life and works of visionary influencer Jean-Michel Basquiat.

 He was a pioneering prodigy who gradually rose from the depths of the New York underground art scene to become one of the most notoriously daring and charismatic artists of his generation.
 Jean-Michel Basquiat is the focal point of the Barbican Centre’s new exhibition in London—Basquiat: Boom for Real, running from 21 September 2017 until 28 January 2018.
 The peculiar name, ‘Boom for Real’ was a phrase used by Basquiat when he loved something—fittingly, it has been used to represent this vivid display.